Schools of Architecture (United Kingdom)

-For the purposes of the statutory Board of Architectural Education, the Schools of Architecture were those listed in the Second Schedule to the United Kingdom Architects (Registration) Act 1931.
-The 1931 Act had required the Board of Architectural Education to be appointed annually by the Architects' Registration Council of the United Kingdom (ARCUK) ("the Council").
-The Board was to be constituted in accordance with the Second Schedule to the Act.
+For the purposes of the statutory Board of Architectural Education, the Schools of Architecture were those listed in the second schedule to the Architects (Registration) Act 1931 (21 & 22 Geo.
+5. c.
+33).
+The 1931 act had required the Board of Architectural Education to be appointed annually by the Architects' Registration Council of the United Kingdom (ARCUK) ("the Council").
+The board was to be constituted in accordance with the Second Schedule to the Act.
 This included a list of twenty Schools, from the Liverpool School of Architecture to the School of Architecture of the Architectural Association London.

 Changes first enacted as Part III of the Housing Grants, Construction and Regeneration Act 1996 included abolition of the statutory Board of Architectural Education, and renaming the Architects' Registration Council of the United Kingdom (ARCUK) with the name it now has: the Architects Registration Board (ARB).
 From 1997 this body has been governed by the Architects Act 1997, which makes no mention of the Schools of Architecture.

 The Housing Grants, Construction and Regeneration Act 1996 had been passed on 24 July 1996.
 Its long title shows that it was a piece of departmental omnibus legislation: